-Someone emailed me today from Norway, were the three part TV program has just aired about my Antartica trip in 2014.
-There question was a simple one, but also one that few people actually ask, basically “How do you stay healthy when you don’t have a bath for 2 months!”.
+Someone emailed me today from Norway, where the three-part TV program has just aired about my Antarctica trip in 2014.
+Their question was a simple one, but also one that few people actually ask, basically “How do you stay healthy when you don’t have a bath for 2 months!”.

-I’ve been on a lot of trips were the baths and showers book ended the trip, and although you can just ‘ming it’ and just be grubby, it tends not to be a good plan for your health or your effectiveness.
+I’ve been on a lot of trips where the baths and showers bookended the trip, and although you can just ‘ming it’ and just be grubby, it tends not to be a good plan for your health or your effectiveness.

 The importance of staying clean(ish)

 The human body cleans out a lot of junk through your skin, the heavier the exercise and the harder the day the more junk your produce.
-Sweating has always been the most dangerous aspect of extreme performance (not staying warm), because it not only reduces the effectiveness of your clothing and increases evaporative and conductive heat loss, it also add’s salt to skin and clothing (increasing drying time, with cloths never quite feels warm and dry after weeks of wearing the same layers).
-Salt and dirt on your skins biggest impact is it increases friction, namely between your legs (thighs and ass cheeks), arm pits and where your body has pressure applied to it (shoulder straps, hips, chins).
-This can very quickly cause rubbing which can feel just about the most painful experience you can have in the outdoors, and can be debilitating.
-To avoid this first off you need to reduce sweating to a minimum, meaning learning how to dress and dump heat etc, and second to keep your body clean and free of salty grubbyness.
+Sweating has always been the most dangerous aspect of extreme performance (not staying warm) because it not only reduces the effectiveness of your clothing and increases evaporative and conductive heat loss, it also adds salt to skin and clothing (increasing drying time, with clothes never quite feels warm and dry after weeks of wearing the same layers).
+Salt and dirt on your skins biggest impact are it increases friction, namely between your legs (thighs and ass cheeks), armpits and where your body has pressure applied to it (shoulder straps, hips, chins).
+This can very quickly cause rubbing which can feel just about the most painful experience you can have in the outdoors and can be debilitating.
+To avoid this first off you need to reduce sweating to a minimum, meaning learning how to dress and dump heat etc, and second to keep your body clean and free of salty grubbiness.

-If you’re anywhere were there’s running water (rivers or lakes) you can do the simple thing and just get washed in a stream or lake (nice at the end of the day).
+If you’re anywhere where there’s running water (rivers or lakes) you can do the simple thing and just get washed in a stream or lake (nice at the end of the day).
 The one thing you should try and avoid is using soap or shampoo in natural water sources, filling a pan and washing away from the water if possible as you’re just adding alien crap (as well as your dirt) to the water.
-If you’re in sub zero temps you can take a snow bath, which can be very effective.
-The best way to do this is get the tent nice and warm (via sunlight or via your stove running), and just jump out and have a quick rub down.
-If you don’t want to do the whole job you can wash your you’re arm pits, and ‘bits’ after you’ve been to the toilet Arab style (remember to clean your hands with alcohol jell).
-It’s also a good idea to clean your feet with snow each night as well, as this will keep your socks cleaner and your feet more blister free (dirty feet and socks increase the risk of blisters).
+If you’re in sub-zero temps you can take a snow bath, which can be very effective.
+The best way to do this is to get the tent nice and warm (via sunlight or via your stove running), and just jump out and have a quick rub down.
+If you don’t want to do the whole job you can wash your you’re armpits and ‘bits’ after you’ve been to the toilet Arab style (remember to clean your hands with alcohol jell).
+It’s also a good idea to clean your feet with snow each night as well, as this will keep your socks cleaner and your feet more blister-free (dirty feet and socks increase the risk of blisters).

 Having a wet wipe wash